-Hebrews 11:6 starts off saying that “without faith it is impossible to please God.”
+Hebrews 11:6 starts off by saying that “without faith it is impossible to please God.”
 Those who exercise faith can please God.
 Those who do not, cannot please him.
-Faith is the key on the human side of the relationship; it is essential.
+Faith is the key to the human side of the relationship; it is essential.
 And that seems to be the aim of this whole chapter.
 Those who demonstrate faith are pleasing to him.
-And this makes sense if faith is something that is in us; something that we may or may not exercise.
-But does it make sense if faith is something that God is pleased to give only to some people?
-In that case why would my faith please him?
+And this makes sense if faith is something that we may or may not exercise.
+But does it make sense if faith is something that God is pleased to give only to some people who will inevitably exercise it?
+If that is the case, why would my faith please him?
 Any more than my son would please me by possessing a book that I had given to him.

 Faith Is of Human Origin

-But if faith is something that I have, and the exercise of the faith pleases God, then is not faith a work on my part; contrary to salvation being completely a work of God’s grace?
+But if responding in faith is possible for all people, and the exercise of the faith pleases God, then is not faith a work on my part; contrary to salvation being completely a work of God’s grace?
 I do not believe so.
-Faith starts by trusting in God, and then proceeds by living for him.
+Faith starts by trusting in God and then proceeds by living for him.
 No one questions the follow-on aspect of faith; living for God.
 It is in the initial phase of trusting God that is challenged.
 But is it a “work” on my part to receive the gift of salvation that God freely offers me?
 No; I do not believe it is.

 Scripture tells us that the something we need to believe in is God (Heb.
 11:6), more specifically in the crucified Jesus (Rom.
 3:22, 25).
 We need to believe that God exists, that Jesus is God incarnate, and that redemption comes through the death and resurrection of Jesus.